ArnaudBelcour/bigecyhmm/README.md

 `bigecyhmm_custom` creates inside the output folder on folder per input custom json file.
 It outputs similar files than bigecyhmm classical output except for the cycle visualisation.
 As it is more difficult to provide a direct visualisation from a custom database `bigecyhmm_custom` relies on network representation to create these visualisations.
 To do so, it creates network file (`cycle_diagram_bipartite_occurrence.graphml`) as output.
-These files can be used in network software (such as [Cytoscape](https://cytoscape.org/)) to generate visualisation.
-It also tries to create a visualisation but they are not very good.
+These files can be used in network software (such as [Cytoscape](https://cytoscape.org/), or [pyvis](https://github.com/WestHealth/pyvis)) to generate visualisation.
+It also tries to create a visualisation with networkx and matpltolib but they are not very good.

 If you have given abundance and measure files, a second network file (`cycle_diagram_bipartite_abundance.graphml`) is created where function nodes are associated with the summed abundance of organisms in the different samples and metabolite node are associated with their measures in the different samples.